 There are no products listed under this category.

-Cupolas - Rooftop Rules and Guidelines
+Cupolas Rooftop Rules and Guidelines

-Rule 5 Small low-cost cupola.
-If you are purchasing a cupola at a low-cost store, please remember our weathervanes do not work on cupolas such as _____ or _______ also ______ because these cupolas are made for the Very Light Weathervanes on the Market or now weathervane at all.
-Please remember that our copper weathervanes are heavy duty and can weight up to 40 lbs (for example our larger eagle weathervanes.)
-In a heavy wind our competitor cupolas have exploded when attempting to hold one of our larger copper weathervanes.
+Guideline 7: Purchasing a low-cost cupola.
+If you are purchasing a cupola at a low-cost box store, please remember our weathervanes do not work well on cupolas such as _____ or _______ also ______ because these cupolas are made for the Very Light Weathervanes on the Market or no weathervane at all.
+Please remember that our copper weathervanes are heavy duty and can weigh up to 40 lbs. (for example our larger eagle weathervanes.)
+In a heavy wind our competitor cupolas not survived the storm when attempting to hold one of our larger copper weathervanes.

 Please note we are working on new cupola on roof line drawings to add to this section.